siriinthira/eSportsApp/README.md

 Esports is currently an industry with high-demand interest.
 In addition, Thailand is ranked number one in the ASEAN association, with the highest number of e-sports players earning more than 736,352,045.70 baht.
 There are at least 197 million people in the esports industry around the world.
 Therefore, making applications that help promote competition or create a community that meets the needs of consumers to achieve the set objectives by using interesting processes yet simple, convenient to use, and safe.
 This app is a community for people in the e-sport industry by exploring and collecting behaviors to be analyzed and designed to create.
 Applications according to the interests of the e-sport community.
 In this research, Flutter, a Cross - Platform Framework used in Native Mobile Application development, is a tool to design UX/UI customizations to aid mobile application development to meet users' requirements.
 The design proposes the application to help develop communities and e-sport tournaments that help to reach the community easier and follow news on time.

+🚀 **Project Goals**

+The app’s goals could include:

+- Creating a platform for the e-sports community to connect and interact.

+- Helping players find, join, and follow tournaments easily.

+- Offering an engaging and simple interface to improve user retention.

 # 🕹️ How the e-Sports App Works – Quick Overview